RRZE-HPC/OSC-AD/README.md

 ## E. Evaluation and expected result
 Run the MATLAB implementation according to the README file and compare the results in the paper.
 Validation of our Physical Oscillator Model (POM) was done by applying comparison with experimental collected traces on two platforms.
-Navigate to the links of Google documents, mentioned in [Section G](#Results) of this article, or to the [vidoes](vidoes) repository to access the videos of stored measured results.
+Navigate to the links of Google documents, mentioned in [Section G](#Results) of this article, or to the [videos](videos) repository to access the videos of stored measured results.
-If executed on the same hardware as described, we anticipate that these figures will be within the bounds of those in the paper.
+If executed on the same hardware as described, we anticipate that these figures will be close to those in the paper.

 <a name="Experiment"></a>
 ## F. Experiment customization